alolan8278/hwd/README.md

 YouTube has an extremely invasive privacy policy which relies on using user data in unethical ways.
 You give them a lot of data - ranging from ideas, music taste, content, political opinions, and much more than you think.

-By using Piped, you can freely watch and listen to content without the fear of prying eyes watching everything you are doing.
+By using Pped, you can freely watch and listen to content without the fear of prying eyes watching everything you are doing.

 ## Features: